TsingZ0/SHAN/README.md

 - pandas=0.24.1

 ## Datasets
-The datasets are the same as TLSAN.
+The raw data are the same as TLSAN.

 ## How to run the codes
 Build dataset: